Sheheryar Munawar Siddiqui: Career

 In 2019, Munawar Siddiqui featured alongside Humayun Saeed and Syra Yousuf in the science fiction Project Ghazi, a film about a group of rogue men try to seize a project.
 The film was a commercial disappointment.
 Munawar next played the role of one of a self-confessed aspiring actor in Asim Raza's romantic comedy Parey Hut Love (2019).
 The film, divided in four chapters, tells the story of a commitment phobic guy who falls in love with an already engaged girl (played by Maya Ali).
 The film received positive reviews from critics, and Munawar earned critical acclaim for his performance.
-The Express Tribune worte that "[Sheheryar] has come a long way and that's evident in this movie — he is not the best but definitely not the worst".
+The Express Tribune wrote that "[Sheheryar] has come a long way and that's evident in this movie — he is not the best but definitely not the worst".
 Dawn noted that "He takes the emotional highs and lows of his character in stride to look within and struggle with introspection and repeated career and personal setbacks."
 Mahwash Ajaz thought that the film is a "stunning cinematic experience" and added that Munawar is "definitely the new heartthrob of the nation.
-He’s the it boy you’ve been waiting for.
-His eyes and vulnerability express a lot and you can’t help but root for him and his struggle."
+He's the it boy you've been waiting for.
+His eyes and vulnerability express a lot and you can't help but root for him and his struggle."
 Parey Hut Love earned over to emerge as one of the highest-grossing Pakistani films.
-He has since created much hype for his upcoming television series, titled as Pehli Si Mohabbat, opposite Maya Ali, that will start airing on Hum TV in 2021.
+Pehli Si Mohabbat, which he stars opposite Maya Ali started airing on Hum TV in 2021.

 Personal life

 Siddiqui announced his engagement to Hala Soomro, a doctor, on his social media account in March 2019.
-However, the engagement was called off after a few months in October and no reason was given.
+However, the engagement was called off in October the same year and no reason was given.

-Later on, Siddiqui was in a relationship with his Parey Hut Love & Pehli Si Muhabbat co-star, actress Maya Ali and they broke up in December 2021.

 On 27 December 2024, Siddiqui married actress Maheen Siddiqui in a traditional Sindhi wedding in Karachi after a courtship of 1 year.